-Zettascope is an installation centered around a device that captures and renders the delicate presence of cosmic rays.
+Zettascope is an installation centered around a device that captures and renders the passage of cosmic rays.

-When a ray from the far reaches of space passes through the Zettascope, it triggers a sensory response: luminous filaments flicker to life, and a chime from a set of tubular bells resounds.
-With each detected ray, the device orchestrates an ever-evolving melody of light and sound, composed by this ephemeral cosmic rain.
+When a ray from distant space passes through the Zettascope, its presence is detected using Geiger-Muller tubes and custom electronic circuits, triggering a sensory response.
+Luminous filaments flicker to life, and chimes from a set of tubular bells resound.
+With each detected ray, the device orchestrates an ever-evolving melody of light and sound, dynamically composed by this ephemeral cosmic rain.

 The head of the Zettascope, motorized along two axes, slowly scans different regions of the sky in a continuous, meditative oscillation.

 Adjacent to the device are three video screens.
-With every cosmic detection, these screens trace the ray's journey — from the Zettascope here on Earth to its distant origin across the cosmos.
+With every cosmic ray detection, these screens trace the ray's journey — from the Zettascope here on Earth to its distant origin across the cosmos, revealing a potential emission source.

 Through this immersive experience, we are invited to contemplate, with awe and vertigo, the scale of this perpetual, unseen mystery — a ceaseless echo resonating from the depths of the universe.